m0nq/m0nq.github.io/README.md

 ### Portfolio

 [The Queue](https://the-queue.herokuapp.com/) is a system to inspire people to stay in school, and attain their educational goals.
-This is done by paying people with a Bitcoin like crypto-currency called Chips that can be used to pay for the various online educational platforms that offer certification from some of the top tier schools in the world, even for college credit in some cases, through MOOC platforms.
+This is done by paying people with a Bitcoin like crypto-currency called Chips that can be used to pay for the various online educational platforms that offer certification from some of the top tier schools in the world through MOOC platforms, even for college credit in some cases.

 [Homeward](https://homewardbound.herokuapp.com/) is a platform for sharing information about lost and found dogs around SF neighborhoods.
 This was a collaborative project where I built the web server and database, and managed the remote git repo for our team.